microsoft/BotFramework-WebChat/samples/07.advanced-web-chat-apps/e.sso-on-behalf-of-authentication/README.md

          1. Set the connection "name"
          2. Set the "Service Provider" to "Azure Active Directory 2"
          3. Add the Client ID, Client secret, and Tenant ID from [setting up the OAuth connection for the Bot](#setup-oauth-via-azure-active-directory-for-the-bot)
+         4. Set the "Token Exchange URL" to the scope URL that was created in the previous section
+            -  api://123a45b6-789c-01de-f23g-h4ij5k67a8bc/scope
+         5. Set the "Scopes" field to the scopes you want the bot to have permission to access (ie. user.read)
 2. Save the Microsoft App ID, password, and OAuth connection name to `/bot/.env`
    -  `MicrosoftAppId=12345678-1234-5678-abcd-12345678abcd`
    -  `MicrosoftAppPassword=a1b2c3d4e5f6`